Even Justin Bieber couldn’t bring the song of the summer

 The summer of 2025 is severely missing in “Espresso.”

-Gone are the sweaty days when “Not Like Us” lit up events nationwide, uniting Drake dissers in every single place.
+Gone are the sweaty days when “Not Like Us” lit up events nationwide, uniting Drake dissers all over the place.
 There are manchildren and daisies and animated anthems from “KPop Demon Hunters,” however nothing that’s made as massive of a cultural dent as “Birds of a Feather” or something from “Brat.”

 There is not any song of the summer this 12 months.
-And if there may be, it’s most likely a bummer.
+And if there’s, it’s most likely a bummer.

 The prime 10 songs on the Billboard Hot 100 are occupied largely by downers.
-At No. 1, Alex Warren’s vaguely Christian ballad “Ordinary” is greatest fitted to a quiet examine session, not a raucous get together.
+At No. 1, Alex Warren’s vaguely Christian ballad “Ordinary” is finest suited to a quiet research session, not a raucous occasion.
 Morgan Wallen, fresh from God’s country, can’t feign enthusiasm on his current half-baked singles.
-Even pop prince Justin Bieber is retaining it low-key on his new album, which depends on sparse, downbeat guitars.
+Even pop prince Justin Bieber is conserving it low-key on his new album, which depends on sparse, downbeat guitars.
 (This, coming from one of the males behind 2017’s song of the summer, “Despacito.”)

 And then, if the hottest songs in the nation aren’t considerably dour or mellow to a fault, they’re holdovers from 2024 (or older).
 This 12 months, it appears we left pop bombast in 2024.

 The state of the song of the summer is in disaster.
-There’s nonetheless time to discover a definitive song that unites each snobs and informal listeners — Sabrina Carpenter’s new album arrives at the finish of August, in any case — however thus far, the song of summer 2025 is one lengthy sigh.
+There’s nonetheless time to discover a definitive song that unites each snobs and informal listeners — Sabrina Carpenter’s new album arrives at the finish of August, in any case — however up to now, the song of summer 2025 is one lengthy sigh.

 Save us, Sabrina Carpenter.
 The